ptrefall/fluid-hierarchical-task-network/README.md

 Primitive tasks represent a single step that can be performed by our AI.
 A set of primitive tasks is the plan that we are ultimately getting out of the HTN.
 Primitive tasks are comprised of an operator, a set of effects, a set of conditions and a set of executing conditions.
 #### Conditions
 Conditions are boolean validators that can be used to validate the decomposition of a compound task, or the validity of a primitive task.
 Primitive Tasks also have Executing Conditions, which we validate before every update to the primary task's operator during execution of a plan.
+##### Executing Conditions
+Advanced: Executing Conditions are special conditions that are evaluted every planner tick.
+These are only required if you have conditions that does not evaluate its validity based on world state entries, but instead based on other data in the runtime Context.
+The planner knows when world state has become dirty, but will not know when non-worldstate has changed, and this is where Executing Conditions come in.
+If an Executing Consition fail for the currently executing task, it will invalidate the running plan and require a replan.
 #### Operators
 Operators are the logic operation a primitive task should perform during plan execution.
 Every time an operator updates, it returns a status whether it succeeded, failed or need to continue next tick.
 #### Effects